hxcan/ehxoqt/README.md

-EhxoQt:Genetic Algoritm for Qt 5
+EhxoQt: Genetic Algoritm for Qt 5
 ===